Arlind-dev/dotfiles/README.md

 ### High Priority

+- Currently broken, have to install the tar file yourself.
 - Implement dynamic VHDX allocation for the home directory instead of static 5GB.
 - Add overlays, so it doesnt just install unstable packages and you get the choice.
 - Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All